laurencedawson/sync-for-reddit/changelog/development.md

 - YouTube thumbnails are now loaded directly ([#1347](https://github.com/laurencedawson/sync-for-reddit/issues/1347))
 - If media fails to download to a subfolder it will now automatically recreate the folder ([#1177](https://github.com/laurencedawson/sync-for-reddit/issues/1177))
 - Youtube previews now use a higher quality version ((#1137)[https://github.com/laurencedawson/sync-for-reddit/issues/1137])
+- Post previews are now generated for every sub by default

 ## Fixes
 - Fixed an issue with wiki links not being clickable ([#1405](https://github.com/laurencedawson/sync-for-reddit/issues/1405))